Cielquan/python_test-cielquan/CONTRIBUTING.rst

 ``release-DO-NOT-PUSH-HERE`` branch.
 To create a new release a pull request from ``master`` to ``release-DO-NOT-PUSH-HERE`` needs to be opened.
 Then the CI pipeline will check the changes once again and also if the head-reference is the ``master`` branch as no other head-reference is allowed.
-If all CI tests succeed the pull request must be merged as merge commit.
-The merge commit on ``release-DO-NOT-PUSH-HERE`` will then trigger another CI pipeline which will automatically bump the version counter based on semantic versioning, update the changelog, create a new git tag, build the package/wheel and push it to PyPI.
+When all CI tests succeed the pull request must be merged as a merge commit.
+The merge commit on ``release-DO-NOT-PUSH-HERE`` will then trigger another CI pipeline which will automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package/wheel and push it to PyPI.